 Giving Premium Membership to Others

-You can anonymously upgrade another user’s account with a Premium subscription; simply enter their username on this page and complete the checkout process.
+You can anonymously upgrade another user’s account with a Premium subscription; simply visit their forum profile page and select the “Gift Membership” link near the top.

 Paying Without a PayPal Account